Five Strategies To Win Work In Price Driven Markets

 So, how can work winning today capitalise on these lessons?

-Through a number of client discussions, across a variety of industries, we’ve identified the following five techniques used by organisations to repeatedly win work, maintain margin and generate positive cash flow during tough trading conditions.
+Through a number of client discussions, across a variety of industries, we’ve identified the following five strategies used by organisations to repeatedly win work, maintain margin and generate positive cash flow during tough trading conditions.
 These are equally applicable today.

 1. Knowing when to say no – to bid or not to bid.